AlaaMoqade/structure-projects/README.md

-# Avl-tree-project
+# Infix,postfix project
-avl tree  structure project for Gaza Electricity using java and javafx
+convert a file from infix to postfix or vice versa using CursorArray and Stack list structure in java and javafx